 The old objection-handling strategies, which encourage the seller to give Advantages, are much less successful in the larger sales than objection prevention strategies, where the seller first develops value using Implication and Need-payoff Questions before offering capabilities.

-SPIN Selling book says that the two sure signs that of getting unnecessary objections, that can be prevented by better questioning are-
+SPIN Selling says that the two sure signs that of getting unnecessary objections, that can be prevented by better questioning are-

 Customers rarely object to questions— unless you’ve found a particularly offensive way to ask them.
 Most objections are to solutions that don’t fit needs.